ZeldaFan0225/ChatGPT-Discord-Bot/config.md

-    "global_user_cooldown": The time until a user can send a new request in milliseconds (NUMBER), "max_thread_folowup_length": The amount of followup prompts a user can send in a thread (NUMBER), "allow_collaboration": When set to true anybody can use /chat thread in each others threads (BOOLEAN), "generation_parameters": {
+    "global_user_cooldown": The time until a user can send a new request in milliseconds (NUMBER), "max_thread_folowup_length": The amount of followup prompts a user can send in a thread (NUMBER), "allow_collaboration": When set to true anybody can use /chat thread in each others threads (BOOLEAN), "hey_gpt": {
+        "enabled": Whether this is enabled or not (BOOLEAN), "moderate_prompts": Whether to ignore commands which violate OpenAIs usage policies (BOOLEAN), "model": The model to use for this action (STRING), "processing_emoji": The emoji to use for showing the bot is working (unicode or emoji ID), "system_instruction": The system instruction for this action (STRING), "activation_phrases": Phrases which the message has to start with to be activated (ARRAY OF STRINGS) },
+    "generation_parameters": {
         "moderate_prompts": Whether to use openais moderation endpoint before sending the generation request (BOOLEAN), "default_system_instruction": The system instruction for the chatbot (STRING) *2,